 Cope With Psychology of Chronic Pain

-Chronic pain lasts longer than six months and alters how persons live their daily lives.
+Chronic pain lasts longer than six months and alters how you live your daily life.

 Does Anyone Understand?